life-itself/tao/hubs/agreement/README.md

-# AET HUBS CO-LIVING RESIDENCY AGREEMENT
+# LIFE ITSELF HUBS CO-LIVING RESIDENCY AGREEMENT

 We are a mindful community seeking to create a sustainable shared space of warmth, getting stuff done, joy, creativity, generosity, acceptance and authentic connection.